vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 The official documentation for the Contact lookup key is,

-> An opaque value that contains hints on how to find the contact if its row id changed as a result
+> ℹ️ An opaque value that contains hints on how to find the contact if its row id changed as a result
 > of a sync or aggregation.

 Let's dissect the documentation,